TeraShark/sfdc_tasks_powershell/README.md

         * Eg. `"C:\Program Files\PowerShell\7\pwsh.exe" -WorkingDirectory ~ "<path to your>\sfdc_create_task.ps1">`
     * You can also change the icon.
 I've included an icon you can use in this repo.
     * In order to create a Taskbar shortcut, first launch your newly created shortcut, right-click on the now-running powershell instance IN THE TASKBAR, and select "Pin to taskbar"
+7. Set the local Powershell Execution-Policy in order to run sfdx commands
+    * Open a Powershell prompt as an Administrator and type: `Set-ExecutionPolicy Unrestricted` and then accept the prompt.

 ## Usage
 Simply launch the shortcut or script using Powershell and follow the prompts.
 Easy-peasy-lemon-squeezy.